AlgoDevHub/Algorand/course/Solving the blockchain trilemma - UC Davis.md

 ---
 title: "Solving the blockchain trilemma - UC Davis"
 description: "Basic introductions to Blockchain and the reasons for blockchain, comparison between Algorand blockchain with other blockchains and solving the blockchain trilemma.
 For CS Students with no background on blockchain.
-By end of this module, you will understand the basics of blockchain and the pros and cons between Algorand&#39;s and other blockchains."
+By end of this module, you will understand the basics of blockchain and the pros and cons between Algorand and other blockchains."
 type: "course"
 category: "Blockchain Basics"
 difficulty: "Intermediate"